Want to live a longer life? Then you should learn to deep squat!

 The American life is a sitting life.
 We devour meals sitting down.

 We travel to work sitting down in a car or train (unless we’re feeling chivalrous).
-We work at our desks sitting down.
-We come home to watch Netflix, while, you guessed it, sitting down.
+From watching TV to working a desk job also have us sit all day.

 We’re comfortable and privileged people.
 But there’s a catch.